BitWattr/chat-clone-ai-local/README.md

         ```

     * Your default web browser should automatically open to `http://localhost:8000`.
+If now opened automatically paste the link in a browser

 ## ⚙️ Settings